 How much does the Pharmacy Technician (ASHP/ACPE) course cost?

-Everything you need to succeed is included in one, low tuition payment of
+Everything you need to succeed is included in one, low payment of

-Yes, Career Step is committed to providing you with an affordable educational experience.
+Yes, Career Step is committed to providing you with an affordable training experience.
 To provide flexibility, several payment options are available.

 What is included with my training course?

 Everything you need to succeed is included with your Career Step program.
 You'll have: